Social Security Disability Benefits for Kidney Failure

 If you have end-stage renal failure (also called chronic kidney failure or chronic renal failure), you can get SSDI or SSI disability benefits if your condition is severe.

 How Does Social Security Evaluate Kidney Disease?

-Social Security evaluates kidney failure under its disability listings for "genitourinary" impairments, in subsections 6.02 and 6.06.
+Social Security evaluates kidney failure under its disability listings for "genitourinary" impairments.
 These listings call for disability benefits to be granted in cases where any of the following is present: